Table of Contents

 - See our the GSBS English Proficiency page for more information and full list of exempt countries

-- We require official transcripts from all U.S. institutions attended, including those institutions for which you received transfer credit toward your undergraduate degree.
+We require unofficial transcripts from all U.S. Institutions attended, including those institutions for which you received transfer credit toward your undergraduate degree.

-- Electronic official transcripts from U.S. institutions are preferred and should be sent to: Graduate.School@ttuhsc.edu
+- Electronic unofficial transcripts from U.S. institutions are preferred and should be uploaded to your www.bioraider.com material checklist.

-- Do NOT send international transcripts and/or mark sheets.
+- Do NOT provide international transcripts and/or mark sheets.
+Uploaded international transcripts will be deleted.
 See below for transcript evaluation requirement.

 Graduate School of Biomedical Sciences